 Under the University Regulations, you can formally pursue a dispute by requesting a Review and, if you remain dissatisfied with the outcome, it may be an option to lodge an Appeal.
 Appeals may not be lodged unless the Review has been completed.

 Further details are available at Academic Reviews and Appeals.

 Appeals Against Withdrawals For Student Non-Attendance

 Information about appealing against withdrawals for student non-attendance are available at Appeals Against Withdrawals for Non-Attendance.

 Academic Offences are taken very seriously by the University, and may lead to significant penalties.
 Information on what constitutes an academic offence, and the consequences of committing an academic offence may be found at Academic Offences.

 In addition to the standard University Regulations, all postgraduate research students are also subject to the University’s Code of Practice on Misconduct in Research.
 For full details see the Research Degrees Handbook.

 The complaints procedure provides a means for you to channel complaints about:

 - the provision and delivery of academic programmes and related services;

 - any aspect of their experience at the University.

 Before you begin formal proceedings, we encourage you firstly to try and resolve the issue informally, either by speaking directly with those concerned or with your personal tutor, programme leader or the Students’ Union.
 If an informal approach cannot settle the issue, only then should you begin formal proceedings.

 Further details are available at Student Complaints.

 Student Conduct and Discipline

 The Student Conduct and Discipline Regulations detail the procedure with respect to students accused of misconduct.
-Information is available at Student Conduct and Discipline.
+Information is available at Student Misconduct.